fepfitra/algorithms/README.md

 # algorithms

-FizzBuzz: A classic introductory problem that involves printing numbers and substituting multiples of 3 and 5 with "Fizz" and "Buzz," respectively.

 Palindrome Detection: Write a program to determine whether a given string is a palindrome (reads the same backward as forward).

 Anagram Detection: Determine if two given strings are anagrams of each other.